me-box/zestdb/docs/protocol.md

 ### message structure

-All values are in bits unless specified.
+All values are in bits unless specified and all values are unsigned.

 #### header
 | code | oc | tkl |